Health/Wellness, Heart Health, Patient Blog | Aug 15 2022

 Benefits

-Omega-3 fatty acids offer major health benefits and reduce the risk of chronic illnesses and disease.
+Omega-3 fatty acids offer major health benefits and reduce the risk of chronic illness and disease.
 Some of the most valuable benefits include:

 Is supplementation necessary?